Level Two - Lesson 19

 Aggressive Behavior

 Aggressive behavior is any sort of explicit physical threat or action aimed at another participant.
-Threatening to strike a person, pulling a chair out from underneath someone, throwing game components at someone, flipping a table, shouting in anger or threatening to bring a weapon all fall under Aggressive Behavior.
+Threatening to strike a person, pulling a chair out from underneath someone, throwing game components at someone, flipping a table, shouting in anger, or threatening to bring a weapon all fall under Aggressive Behavior.
 Similarly, actually doing any of these actions is also Aggressive Behavior.

 Bribery is a relatively straightforward infraction - a player offering another participant a reward or incentive in order to change the outcome of a match (or ruling!) is strictly not allowed.
 Furthermore, accepting a bribe falls under the same consideration.

 There are two broad groups of collusion - unintentionally improperly determining a winner and intentionally doing so.
+Unintentionally improperly determining a winner falls under Illegally Determining a Result, as discussed above.

 Players can discuss the current board state, tournament placements, and tournament structure, but only from a factual position.
 A player can reveal cards from their hand or resources, but cannot reveal cards that are hidden information (such as the top card of their deck, even if they know it from another source).
-A player can say “we’re both X-2, and no X-2-1s will make the cut.”
+A player can say, “We’re both X-2, and no X-2-1s will make the cut.”

 Cheating

 There are two types of cheating - tournament cheating and gameplay cheating.
-Lying to tournament officials, intentionally altering or misreporting match results, or similar behavior is not allowed, and results in disqualification.
+Lying to tournament officials, intentionally altering or misreporting match results, or similar behavior is not allowed and results in disqualification.

 Gameplay cheating occurs when a player: